Pagure/pagure/doc/usage/http_push.rst

 Git push over http with Username & Password
 -------------------------------------------

-This is only supported on pagure instance that are using the ``local`` authentication system (ie: where pagure manages the registration of the user accounts, email confirmation, etc).
+This is only supported on Pagure instance that are using the ``local`` authentication system (ie: where Pagure manages the registration of the user accounts, email confirmation, etc).

-For these pagure instances and for these only, when being prompted by git for an username and password the user can choose to enter either their username and actual password or their username and an API token.
+For these Pagure instances and for these only, when being prompted by git for an username and password the user can choose to enter either their username and actual password or their username and an API token.